 The first step to managing an oily skin is to balance it perfectly without stripping.
 Try a lighter milk cleanser for a perfectly cleansed skin.
 Avoid foamy gel cleansers which contain detergents that strip your skin and can trigger more oil production to make your skin oilier.

 To keep your skin hydrated and shine free all day long try a mattifying moisturizer.
 Look for a fluid consistency with added mattifying powders to give your skin a very soft, powdery and matte finish to the skin.
 These clever moisturizers hydrate the skin where needed and mattify the zones which are too shiny.

 MANAGING RED SKIN

 During hotter days, the skin's capillaries dilate to allow the body to cool itself down.
 This is why the skin turns red when it's hot.
 Short-term it’s not a problem, as the body cools down the capillaries go back to their normal size.
-Long-term exposure to the UV light however can damage the collagen and elastin in the capillary wall, causing permanent dilated capillaries called couperose.
+Long-term exposure to the UV light, however, can damage the collagen and elastin in the capillary wall, causing permanently dilated capillaries called couperose.
 The first step to prevent this problem is to protect the skin from UV damage where possible.
-Wear a hat, and a sunscreen and limit the direct exposure to sun.
+Wear a hat, and sunscreen and limit direct exposure to the sun.
 If you find your skin tends to redden in summer or you have visible capillaries, try a serum and a moisturiser which soothes and protects delicate skin.
 Look for ingredients such as Aloe-vera, berries, chamomile, vitamin K, allantoin, hazel tree extract, niacinamide and mint for their soothing and calming properties.